 - By Main Idea/Theme: The progression of points will centralize on main ideas or themes of the project.

 Sample Organization By Main Idea/Theme for a Remediation Reflection:

 Paragraph 2: Discuss the message being translated

 Paragraph 6: Conclusion

-Remember that while these strategies are intended to help you approach an academic reflection paper with confidence, they are not meant to beprescriptive.
-Academic reflection essays are often unique to the writer because they ask the writer to consider his or her own observations or reactions to an experience or project.
+Remember that while these strategies are intended to help you approach an academic reflection paper with confidence, they are not meant to be prescriptive.
+Academic reflection essays are often unique to the writer because they ask the writer to consider their observations or reactions to an experience or project.
 You have distinctive ideas and observations to discuss, so it is likely that your paper will reflect this distinctiveness.
 With this in mind, consider how to most effectively compose your paper based on your specific project guidelines, instructor suggestions, and your experiences with the project.